Mynydd Ketch (SJ 152 194)

-This is the forty ninth post under the heading of Significant Name Changes, and the following details are in respect of a hill that was surveyed with the Trimble GeoXH 6000 on the 23rd January 2016.
+This is the seventy fifth post under the heading of Significant Name Changes, and the following details are in respect of a hill that was surveyed with the Trimble GeoXH 6000 on the 9th April 2017.

-The hill appeared in the 200m P30 list on Geoff Crowder’s v-g.me website under the partly invented name Pen Coed y Garreg, with an accompanying note stating; Name from wood at the summit.
-The listing this hill is now a part of is named Twmpau (thirty welsh metre prominences and upward) and its height was confirmed by the survey with the Trimble.
+The hill appeared in the 200m P30 list on Geoff Crowder’s v-g.me website under the name Brynelltyn.
+The listing this hill is now a part of is named Twmpau (thirty welsh metre prominences and upward) and its height and drop was confirmed by a survey with the Trimble GeoXH 6000.

 During my early hill listing I thought it appropriate to either invent a name for a hill, or use a name that appeared near to the summit of the hill on Ordnance Survey maps of the day.
-My preference was to use farm names and put Pen, Bryn or Moel in front of them or as in this instance, use the name of the wood at the summit of the hill and prefix it with the word Pen.
-This is not a practice that I now advocate as with a little research either conducted locally or historically an appropriate name for the hill can usually be found.
+My preference was to use farm names and put Pen, Bryn or Moel in front of them or in this instance, use the name that appeared nearest to this hill’s summit and seemed most appropriate for the hill on Ordnance Survey maps of the day.
+This is not a practice that I now advocate as with time and inclination place-name data can be improved either by asking local people or by examining historical documents, through this form of research an appropriate name for the hill can usually be found, and in the case of this hill it was the daughter of the local farmer who works the land the summit of this hill is situated on that gave the name of Mynydd Ketch.

 The full details for the hill are: